dptools/dpdash/README-PNL.md

     curl -L http://0.0.0.0:8000

 Then, try to view the login page in a web browser.
-Finally, enter the admin credentials and see if that works.
+Finally, enter the admin credentials and see if they work.
 If they do not, see the [Cookies](#cookies) section.

+**NOTE** If you have setup DPdash in a headless remote server, you should need to set up [reverse proxy](#reverse-proxy) to be able to view the login page in a web browser.

 ### Quit